TheNicGard/DungeonStar/manual/manual-draft.md

 # The Depression

 *The Depression* is a mega-dungeon formed via unknown means.
 Some theorize that it's the remnants of a crater left behind after the *Dungeon Star* fell to Earth; others believe that a great mage formed the dungeon using the power of the crown.
-Either way, your goal is to reach the bottom of *The Depression*, retreive the *Dungeon Star*, and return to the surface alive.
-Of course, you won't find the *Dungeon Star* in the current version of the game, and the variety in enemies and items spawned stops after around 20 levels down, so the overall method of getting to the lowest point should be of little concern to you.
+Either way, your goal is to dive into *The Depression*, retreive the *Dungeon Star*, and reach the lowest point of the dungeon.
+Of course, the *Dungeon Star* is functionless in the current version of the game, and the variety in enemies and items spawned stops after around 20 levels down, so the overall method of getting to the lowest point should be of little concern.

 ## Traps